SCGP’s Commitment to Sustainable Supply Chains

 Target

-90% of the procurement spend comes from suppliers who commit to comply with SCGP Supplier Code of Conduct
+100% Suppliers in procurement value come from suppliers who commit to comply with SCGP Supplier Code of Conduct